ncbi/cxx-toolkit/pages/notes.md

     Navigate to the URL inspection tool.
     Paste the URL you'd like Google to index into the search bar.
     Wait for Google to check the URL.
-    Click the “Request indexing” button.
+    Click the "Request indexing" button.

 How to create a sitemap: [https://support.google.com/webmasters/answer/183668?hl=en](https://support.google.com/webmasters/answer/183668?hl=en)